Spark4444/HTMLBundleMinifier/readme.md

     minifyJS: true
 });

-// All options need to be specified in an object after the input and output file paths
+// All options need to be specified in an object after the input and output file paths the same way as in config file

 ```